algosup/2023-2024-project-2-x86-retrogaming-team-5/Management/Weekly5.md

 ## V. Acknowledgements
 <!--Acknowledge the contributions of team members, stakeholders, or external partners who played a significant role in the week's achievements.-->
-All the team members work well this week, we learned how to self manage and motive ourselves during non-project times.
+All the team members worked well this week, we learned how to self manage and motive ourselves during non-project times.

 ## VI.
 Attachments
 <!--Include any relevant documents, charts, graphs, or visual aids that support the information presented in the report.-->